How to Become a Good Artist Fri, Jan 23. 2015

 The Seneca CDOT OSTEP project has been operating a Koji buildsystem for the Fedora ARM Secondary Architecture project, for the armv5tel and armv7hl architectures.
 These architectures are going to shift to the Fedora Phoenix datacentre Real Soon Now(tm) now that true enterprise-grade ARM server hardware is available.The armv5tel architecture has hit EOL with Fedora 18, but will be supported with updates until a month after the release of Fedora 20; we (the Fedora ARM group) is working towards Primary Architecture status for armv7hl by the Fedora 20 release.

 We (Seneca OSTEP) are now also operating a second Koji buildsystem, for the armv6hl architecture.
-This architecture is really of interest only for the Raspberry Pi at this point in time.
-This buildsystem is accessible on the web at http://japan.proximity.on.ca/koji/
+This architecture is really of interest only for the Pidora project for the Raspberry Pi at this point in time.
+This buildsystem is accessible on the web at http://koji.pidora.ca

 However, to access the armv6hl buildsystem using the Koji command-line tools, using a Fedora client certificate, a bit of a dance is required.
 This post outlines the steps...